Minimising the risk of transmission

 Funeral directors remain absolutely committed to supporting all bereaved people at this very difficult time, but are rightly concerned about increasing the risk of infection to both at-risk groups of mourners and to all those in key worker roles.
 Like supermarket workers and other essential services, funeral employees have a vitally important and sensitive job to do and so it is critical they are able to do it safely, by being able to stay within the social distancing rules.

-If you wish to visit a funeral home to arrange a funeral, then in England and Scotland you will be required to wear a face covering.
+If you wish to visit a funeral home to arrange a funeral, then in England, Wales and Scotland you will be required to wear a face covering.
 In Northern Ireland it is also mandatory unless the business concerned can reduce the risk of transmission through an appointments system and social distancing.
 Check with your chosen funeral director.

 If you wish to view the deceased person by visiting the Chapel of Rest or participate in a funeral custom such as ritual washing, please discuss this with your funeral director.

 On the day

 Many firms have now safely re-introduced limousines for bereaved clients, following guidance to ensure they can be used safely, including the use of perspex screens, limiting the number travelling to ensure they can sit as far back as possible and additional cleaning.
 In Northern Ireland, limousines are not permitted for use.
 Face coverings must be worn by passengers in funeral vehicles in England, Scotland and Wales.

 Face coverings are also required during all indoor funeral services (including places of worship, burial ground chapels and crematoria) in England, Wales and Scotland.
-In Northern Ireland and Wales face coverings are recommended but not mandatory.
+In Northern Ireland, face coverings are recommended but not mandatory.